joshuaeckroth/cse230-website/lecture/vectors.markdown

 ## Example 11 - returning a vector from a function

-While arrays cannot be returned by a function, vectors can, in the usual way:
+Vectors can be returned from functions, in the usual way:

 {% highlight cpp %}
 #include <iostream>